BJP worker's body found hanging from tree in Bengal's Hooghly | Politics

 BJP worker's body found hanging from tree in Bengal's Hooghly

 The body of a BJP worker was found hanging from a tree in West Bengal's Hooghly district on Sunday, police said.
-Ganesh Roy, a middle-aged BJP worker, was found hanging from a tree near his village in Khanati in the Goghat area, they said.
+Ganesh Roy, a middle-aged daily wager, was found hanging from a tree near his village in Khanati area near the Goghat railway station, they said.

 On July 28, a BJP booth president's body was found hanging in Haldia in East Midnapore district.
 Before that incident, the body of BJP leader and Hemtabad MLA Debendra Nath Ray was also found hanging near his home in North Dinajpur district, amid allegations by his family and the party that it was a "cold-blooded murder by TMC", a charge again denied by the ruling party which said that he had died by suicide, citing the post mortem report.